dpeerlab/Vectra_Imaging_pipeline/technical_notes.md

 #### 0.2.
 Image data inspection [Notebook](./notebook/0.2.Image_data_inspection.ipynb)

 In an experimental design with multiple samples, data normalization is very important.
 This step of the pipeline examines the signal intensity distribution and finds optimized normalization parameters.
-Given the nature of fluorescence imaging, maximal signal intensity is an important parameter.
+Maximal signal intensity is a key parameter in fluorescence imaging.

 Step 1.
-Get the image file list with `glob`, load the image with `tifffile.imread` and smooth the data with `ndimage.gaussian_filter` from the scipy package to remove outliers.
+Obtain the image file list using `glob`, load the image with `tifffile.imread` and smooth the data with `ndimage.gaussian_filter` from the scipy package to remove outliers.

 Step 2.
-Display the distribution of max intensity from each image and each sample to have an overall impression of each channel.
-This step indicates how the max intensity looks in marker-positive and -negative images, and how different max values differ from each other in positive images.
+Display the distribution of max intensity from each image and sample to have an overall impression of each channel.
+This step indicates how the max intensity looks in marker-positive and marker-negative images, and how max values differ from each other in positive images.

 Step 3.
 Determine a threshold for calling a marker positive.
-It is important to note that that not all images are positive for all markers, yet signals are usually normalized based on the max value in the image.
+It is important to note that all images are not positive for all markers, yet signals are usually normalized based on the max value in the image.
 To properly normalize marker-negative cases, we need to manually find a threshold and save the results together with those above this threshold.
-It is also important to visualize some of the images before and after normalization to validate the choice of threshold.
+It is also important to visualize some of the images before and after normalization in order to to validate the choice of threshold.

 #### 0.3.
 Image visualization  [Notebook](./notebook/0.3.Image_visualization.ipynb)

-In raw images from the imaging system are usually in a format with multiple single channel image.
-To better visualize them in one image, we need to convert some of the marker into RGB/multiple color space.
+Raw images are usually in a format containing multiple single channel images.
+To better visualize all channels in one image, some of the markers need to be converted into RGB/multiple color space.

 Step 1.
 Get the list of target `tif` images and design a color panel for the marker.
-In theory and in practice, 7 colors are the limit of a good visualization with them being `green, white(gray), cyan, yellow, magenta,blue, red  ` .
+In both theory and practice, 7 colors are the limit of a good visualization; in particular, `green, white (gray), cyan, yellow, magenta, blue, red`.
 The channel order for the color can be assigned in the function `convert_one_image` with parameter `color_list`.

-The `tqdm` function will show the progress of converting the images.
-Then when it is done, we can visualize them in notebook, or just open in windows.
+The `tqdm` function shows the progress of converting the images.
+When complete, converted images can be visualized in a notebook, or simply opened in windows.
 The images are saved in `png` format.

 ### 1. Preprocessing

-In this step, we will demonstrate preprocessing step, which is to remove undesired noise from the data.
-Then we will visualize before and after preprocessing as a quality control report.
+The preprocessing step removes undesired noise from the data.
+Visualization before and after preprocessing serves as a quality control check.

 #### 1.1.
 Image preprocessing  [Notebook](./notebook/1.1.Image_preprocessing.ipynb)

-Here we will remove noise in the images.
-The thresholding can be done automatically.
-However, it does not always work.
+Thresholding is used to remove noise and can be performed automatically, though automated thresholding is not always successful.
 In this case, we will set a boundary for the thresholds per sample.
 We visualize the results here and record the min and max for the parameters if the automatical calculated values that based on the distribution are not perfect.
 Then at the end, we record the thresholds with the guidance of the min and max values.

 Step 1.
-Create blank DataFrame to store the min and max threshold information in a per sample and per marker format.
+Create blank DataFrame to store the min and max threshold information per sample and per marker.

 Step 2.
-Go through each channel and each sample, and set the best min, and max value for them.
-Most of the cases, `min=2`, `min=4` works.
-However, when the noises are strong, the values should be increased.
+Go through each channel and each sample, and set the best min and max values.
+In most cases, `min=2`, `min=4` works.
+However, when there is substantial noise, the values should be increased.

 Step 3.
-If the automatical thresholding function does not provide good values, check the `threshold_one`,`threshold_one_plot` function.
+If the automatic thresholding function does not provide good values, check the `threshold_one`,`threshold_one_plot` function.

 #### 1.2.
 Image QC report  [Notebook](./notebook/1.2.Image_QC_report.ipynb)

-The raw data of imaging systems are not human-readable.
-Even after converting them into RGB format, there are too many of them (hundreds) to watch one by one.
-The function of the QC report is to place the image from one sample into one file and display all the channels there before and after the preprocessing.
-Based on the report, we can fine-tune some preprocessing parameters or delete some bad data from the dataset.
+Raw image data cannot usually be parsed manually.
+Even after converting to RGB format, there are too many images to assess individually.
+The function of the QC report is to group all channel images from one sample into a single file, and to enable visualization before and after preprocessing.
+Based on the report, preprocessing parameters can be fine-tuned, or bad data can be deleted from the dataset.

 Step 1.
 Load raw image, choose a report folder and project name.

-Step2.
-Generate a report just for raw data.
+Step 2.
+Generate a report for raw data.
 Since we will parse the sample ID and other information from the file name, some future modification might be needed for different naming system.
 The user should find the `one_report` function from the source code and do some modification.

 Step 3.
-Generate a report with before and after preprocessing images.
-Load the `threshold` and `max_cap` parameters from previous notebooks.
-Otherwise it is the same as the above step.
+Generate a report for images with and without preprocessing.
+Load the `threshold` and `max_cap` parameters from previous notebooks, and otherwise proceed in the same manner as the step above.

 Step 4.
-Run through all the images and save the thresholds into a local file.
+Run through all the images and save the thresholds in a local file.

 ### 2. Segmentation

-To get single cell information from the images, we will use deep learning method - Mask R-CNN to do instance segmentation on the RGB images.
-Before the training, check the background of the method and the installation information via [link](https://github.com/dpeerlab/Mask_R-CNN_cell).
-GPU is highly recommended for training.
+To obtain single-cell information, the deep learning method Mask R-CNN can be used to perform instance segmentation on the RGB images.
+Before using Mask R-CNN, we recommend learning about the method and its installation via [link](https://github.com/dpeerlab/Mask_R-CNN_cell).
+GPU hardware is highly advised for training.

 #### 2.1.
 Train deep learning model on custom data [Notebook](./notebook/2.1.Image_segmentation_train.ipynb)

-With target images and some human annotated masks, we can train the deep learning model to predict segmentation results.
-We recommend 10+ training images with size larger than 400x400 pixel under 200X magnification.
+With target images and some human-annotated masks, we can train the deep learning model to predict segmentation results.
+We recommend 10+ training images larger than 400x400 pixels under 200x magnification.

 Step 1.
-Load the training images, and its annotation.
-Here we assume the mask is a single channel image with each object separated with each other.
-We will visualize 5 of them to check if the image and annotation match each other.
-By default, the images will be randomly cropped into 128*128 size during training.
-It provides best results during testing.
-You can change it in `CellConfig()`function.
-You can adjust the parameter `RPN_ANCHOR_SCALES`, which is the size of your target.
+Load the training images with annotations.
+Each mask is assumed to be a single-channel image in which objects do not overlap.
+Five or more masks should be visualized to check if the images and annotations match each other.
+By default, the images will be randomly cropped to 128*128 pixels during training.
+This size provides the best results during testing, but can be changed in the `CellConfig()` function by adjusting the parameter `RPN_ANCHOR_SCALES`, which denotes the target size.

 Step 2.
-Set the training configuration. `init_with = "imagnet" ` or `init_with = "coco" ` will largely improve the results since the model weighted will learn basic segmentation on natural images.
-We also add data  augmentation into our training as shown here.
+Configure the training. `init_with = "imagnet" ` or `init_with = "coco"` will largely improve the results since the  weighted model will learn basic segmentation on natural images.
+Data augmentation is also applied to the training data, as shown below:

 ```python
 augmentation = iaa.SomeOf((0, 5), [